Hard Asset Reserve

 • Transparent pricing — two line items, brief included

-A competitive wholesale spread on the metal (buy and sell, named in writing by format) plus a vaulting rate at the chosen depository (negotiated at company level, passed to the client at a discount to retail).
+A competitive wholesale spread on the metal (buy and sell, named in writing by format) plus a vaulting rate at the chosen depository (negotiated at company level, passed through to the client without markup).
 The Strategy Brief, drawdown plan, custody coordination, complete documentation chain, and the first year of review are included with the engagement.
 No AUM percentage, no separate brief fee, no performance fee.

 • Annual review, designed to be read